kenmgrimm/rightstree/docs/base project initial install.md

 - Configure RSpec as default test suite
 - Integrate FactoryBot for factories
 - Enable WebMock for HTTP request stubbing in tests

+## Code Quality & Linting
+- Use RuboCop and RuboCop Rails for Ruby and Rails code style enforcement
+- Default config inherits from `rubocop-rails-omakase` for community best practices
+- Run `bundle exec rubocop` to check or auto-correct code style

 ## Version Control
 - Initialize Git repository